-Wider sonar coverage with wide-angle CHIRP sonar, creating an acoustic cone that covers nearly twice the area of competing models makes this a favorite for anglers on the Great Lakes and other expansive bodies of water.
+Wider sonar coverage with wide-angle CHIRP sonar technology, creating an acoustic cone that covers nearly twice the area of competing models, makes this a favorite for anglers on the Great Lakes and other expansive bodies of water.

-The 9 x 7.5 x 7.13-inch footprint offers easy mounting on watercraft of various sizes.
+The 9 × 7.5 × 7.13-inch footprint offers easy mounting on watercraft of various sizes.
 The HOOK 2 is a favorite for kayaks, canoes, and even float tube anglers.

-The sonar reaches depths of 300 feet with side-scan ranges also at 300 feet on both sides of the boat.
+The sonar reaches depths of 300 feet (ca. 91 m), with side scanning ranges also at 300 feet (ca. 91 m) on both sides of the boat.

-Easy setup with the included transom or trolling motor mounting hardware makes it easy to transfer this unit from one boat to another.
+Easy setup with the included transom or trolling motor mounting hardware makes it easy to transfer this fish finder from one boat to another.

 An added feature is the ability to upgrade the software and to store map images on a standard SD card.

-A side imaging fish finder gives you greater detail, and if you’re apt to find yourself in shallow water it is a major improvement over its side imaging competitors.
+A side scanning fish finder gives you greater detail, and if you’re apt to find yourself in shallow water, it is a major improvement over its down imaging competitors.

 The other considerations are the pre-loaded contour maps that are available with many models versus the quicker coverage of down imaging software when searching new lakes or offshore areas.

-A side imaging fish finder can give you an edge if time or distance is a major consideration.
-In most applications a down imaging device works just fine, but if you have a special circumstance, and a little more free cash to spend, a side imaging fish finder is a great addition to your angling arsenal.
+A side scanning fish finder can give you an edge if time or distance is a major consideration.
+In most applications a down imaging device works just fine, but if you have a special circumstance, and a little more free cash to spend, a fish finder is a great addition to your angling arsenal.

-Finding the best side imaging fish finder doesn’t have to be a challenge.
-Review the features, weight the cost against the benefits and you’ll make the right decision for your unique angling adventures.
+Finding the best side imaging fish finders doesn’t have to be a challenge.
+Review the features, weigh the cost against the benefits, and you’ll make the right decision for your unique angling adventures.

 - Best Fish Finder GPS Combo | How to Choose